 Car Insurance Myths: Seniors Don’t Pay More—Necessarily

 It’s a myth that older drivers will always pay more for car insurance.
 But after about age 75, data does show that elderly drivers’ accidents rates tend to shoot up.
 Because of this, your insurance company could raise your rate, even if you haven’t personally been in an accident.

-Esurance looked into the issue and found the following:
+Esurance looked into the issue for their post on cars and older drivers, and found the following:

 “According to data for 2009 from the last U.S. Census, motorists age 75 and up were involved in almost 8 percent of fatal crashes despite making up 6.5 percent of the driving population.
 But drivers from all age groups below 35 had a higher rate of involvement in fatal crashes per capita.”

 In other words: Elderly drivers might not be as great as middle-aged drivers, but they’re no worse than teenagers and young folks, either.

 Take a Driving Course to get a Discount

 Many insurance companies now offer driver’s education courses for older drivers in exchange for a discount.
 (And who couldn’t use a refresher course, anyway?
 Parallel parking, anyone?)
 Check out this AARP Smart Driver course, which can be taken online or in person.
 Just be sure to check with your state, however, to find out which courses are legally accepted in order to qualify for the discount.

 The Zebra licensed insurance agent Rick Vasquez explains the good and bad news about this discount: “In states like Florida, New York, and New Jersey, there is a discount for senior citizens as long as they take the defensive driving course every three years, and that is mandatory by state law.
 Unfortunately, most states dont have such rules and only some carriers offer such discounts.”
 Call your carrier to find out if you can save, and if not, shop around.
 Remember: Customer loyalty doesn’t always pay, anyway.